exercism/go/exercises/concept/expenses/.docs/instructions.md

 ## 5. Calculate the total expenses for records of a category in a period

 For the most complex reports Bob makes to his clients, Bob needs to filter records by category and period of time at the same time.
 That means Bob wants to know the total expenses for records in a category in a given period of time.

 Implement the `CategoryExpenses` function that returns the total amount of expenses in a category in a given period of days.
-The function should also differentiate the case when the given category is not present in the expenses records and the case when there are no category's expenses in the provided period.
+The function should also differentiate the case when the given category is not present in the expense records and the case when there are no category's expenses in the provided period.
 When the category is not a category of any of the records (regardless of period of time) the function should return an error.

 ```go